hjryu98/hjryu98/README.md

 # Profile😀
 ### Who am I🤷‍♂️?
 Hi!😊 My name is HyungJin, and I am an undergraduate student majoring in **industrial engineering⚙️** at Hanyang University.
-My current interest is **algorithm, database, and ML/DL.** I have language skills such as **C/C++(THE MOST CONFINDENT language)**, java and python, but the latter two are the steps of learning harder.
+My current interest is **algorithm, Data Analytics, and ML/DL.** I have language skills such as **C/C++(THE MOST CONFINDENT language)**, java and python, but the latter two are the steps of learning harder.

 ### Career
 ✏️ Hanyang University, Industrial engineering(Undergraduate, 2018~)